HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

 # 1. Quasi Newton Methods

- In the gradient descent method, there is a accelerating method called as Stochastic Gradient Descent.
-It lessen the computation in each steps by estimating gradients instead of fully calculating them.
-Similarly, Quasi newton's method accelerate newton's method by estimating a hessian matrix.
+ In the gradient descent method, there is an accelerating method called Stochastic Gradient Descent.
+It lessens the computation in each step by estimating gradients instead of fully calculating them.
+Similarly, Quasi newton's method accelerates newton's method by estimating a hessian matrix.

- There are several ways to estimate the hessian matrix, but all of them follows below routine.
+ There are several ways to estimate the hessian matrix, but all of them follow the below routine.

 > **Quasi Newton Method**
 >